Is There Really a Difference Between Adenomyosis and Endometriosis?

 What are the symptoms of endometriosis and adenomyosis?

 Endometriosis and adenomyosis share many similar symptoms, including what the medical literature calls dysmenorrhea or “painful periods.”
 This makes it sound like just a few bad cramps, but we all know its way more than that.
-The invasion of endometrial tissue into the womb causes extreme knife-like cramps that adeno patients, in particular, complain of.
+The invasion of endometrial-like tissue into the womb causes extreme knife-like cramps that adeno patients, in particular, complain of.
 But we know endo ladies suffer from debilitating periods, too.